 Tucked into the suitcase’s smallest pocket were four fat brass keys.

-The keys belonged to my husband’s family, he told me later, but he’s uncertain what they once opened.
+The keys belonged to my husband’s family, but he’s uncertain what they open.

 Each one had a satisfying weight.
 They felt good in my palm.
-Finding that something so ornate and delicate was in fact solid and heavy was gratifying.
+It was gratifying to discover that something so ornate was also so solid and heavy.

 These four keys seem begging to be written.